ronin-rb/ronin-code-asm/README.txt

 == LICENSE:

-Ronin - A Ruby platform designed for information security and data exploration tasks.
+Ronin ASM - a Ruby library for Ronin that provides dynamic Assembly (ASM) generation of programs or shellcode.

 Copyright (c) 2007-2008 Hal Brodigan (postmodern.mod3 at gmail.com)